softwareloop/alfresco-inboxes/README.md

 alfresco-inboxes
 =================

-An inboxes view for Alfresco implemented using the Aikau framework.
+An inbox view for Alfresco implemented using the Aikau framework.

 Licensed under the LGPL v3 license (see LICENSE).